 RO: Can you tell us more about your passion for neurodiversity?

 CERI: I received an unexpected late-in-life diagnosis of ADHD *Inattentive Type*.
 As a teacher, I felt embarrassed that I had missed these traits, which were overlooked as personality quirks.
 Since then I’ve been on a long learning journey to discover more about my strengths and struggles.
 I had to accept that despite all of my systems and accommodations already in place, there was no way to “fix” myself because I wasn’t broken.
-I just work differently from others - which has always been a significant strength of mine for most of my life, especially now as a teacher-creator-podcaster-
+I just work differently from others - which has always been a significant strength of mine for most of my life, especially now as a teacher-creator-podcaster-editor-and-all-the-things.

 I’m now working in an ambassador role for ADHD Australia, raising awareness for neurodiverse children and adults.
 I’m advocating for a teaching profession that differentiates not only for neurodivergent students - but also for the neurodivergent staff who work within the education system.
 Most of our issues can be resolved and supported through compassionate conversations.
 Learn more about ADHD via my infographic posts on my Instagram @ourcreativeclassroom.